GerHobbelt/dat.gui/README.md

 $ npm run build
 ```

+## Running tests

+In the terminal, enter `npm run dev` and open http://localhost:8080/tests/

+* Open `qunit.html` to run automated unit tests
+* Open `manual.html` for a manual test suite - events are logged to the browser console.

 ## npm scripts

-- npm run build - Build development and production version of scripts.
+* npm run dev - Build development version of script and watch for changes.
-- npm run dev - Build development version of script and watch for changes.
+* npm run build - Build development and production version of scripts.
+* npm run build-docs - Automatically generate API.md from source code
+* npm run lint - Run eslint on all code

 ## Working with Content Security Policy